T3ger91/Proj/fullone 2.0/README.md

-11.05 ver of struc can posibly work read read me BLAT
+29.05 ver of struc can work
+read read me BLAT for bigger anotation